Financial Advice to My Younger Self

 “At a minimum, put enough in your 401(k) to get whatever your company matches—it’s free money,” added product manager B.L.
 “Also, convert any 401(k) savings into an IRA as soon as you leave your first job.
 And remember, no one gets rich from saving money.
 Make more money.”

-“Use your brain power, time, and effort to figure out how to make more money rather than how to cut back and clip coupons, and you’ll be much happier,” said assistant vice president A.F., echoing B.L.’s advice.
+“Use your brain power, time, and effort to figure out how to make more money rather than how to cut back and clip coupons, and you’ll be much happier,” said A.F., echoing B.L.’s advice.

 2. …credit cards?